ADD and ADHD and Finding An Accurate Diagnosis

 ADHD Testing in Fayetteville

 If you suspect your child may have ADHD, the first step is to call our office for an evaluation.
-One of our providers is board certified in psychiatry and has over 20 years of psychiatric experience.
-She is adept at making a diagnosis of ADHD as well as ruling out other psychiatric disorders.

 If you have questions or concerns or just a feeling that something isn’t right with your child, we encourage you to call our office.
 A short conversation can help ease fears and concerns.
-Our goal is to put you on a path towards a solution that will help your child develop into the fantastic human they already are.
+Our goal is to put you on a path toward a solution that will help your child develop into the fantastic human they already are.